 Hello, welcome to a bit about me.
 I live in Yakima, WA with my wife and two children who tend to keep me active.
 I also enjoy a number of physical hobbies which I like to refer to as “stress therapy.”
 These include running, road biking, kayaking, and snow skiing.
-When I have the opportunity I like to travel, whether it’s a Harley ride just over the hill or off to someplace where I’m required to patiently endure a long jet ride to the tropics.
+When I have the opportunity I like to travel, whether it’s a Harley ride just over the hill or off to someplace where I’m required to patiently endure a long jet ride to some tropical location.

-I believe knowledge is foundational in life and those that wisely seek it have the greatest potential to promote self-worth, harmony, and contribute to a better community.
+I believe knowledge is foundational in life and those that wisely seek it have the greatest potential to promote self-worth, harmony, and contribute to building a better community.
 Peace!

-Every experience is a unique opportunity to gain wisdom useful for the future.
+I've come to understand; every experience is a unique opportunity to gain wisdom useful for the future.
 Lessons learned by living can provide memories for life.